telerik/winforms-docs/diagram/diagram-items/connections/connection-types.md

 ![diagram-diagram-items-connections 002](images/diagram-diagram-items-connections002.png)

->note You can refer to the [Shapes]({%slug winforms/diagram/diagram-items/shapes%}) article where the shapes are defined.
+>tip You can refer to the [Shapes]({%slug winforms/diagram/diagram-items/shapes%}) article where the shapes are defined.
 >